Logical limit laws for minor-closed classes of graphs: Notation and preliminaries

 \begin{definition}[Boltzmann--Poisson random graph] Let $\Gcal$ be a decomposable class of graphs, and let $\rho$ be the radius of convergence of its exponential generating function $G(z)$.
 If $G(\rho) < \infty$ then the {\em Boltzmann--Poisson random graph} corresponding to $\Gcal$ is the unlabelled random graph $R$ satisfying:

 \end{definition}

-Theorem 1.3 of~\cite{McDiarmid09} establishes that this indeed defines a probability distribution taking values in $\Ucal\Gcal$.
-The same paper also establishes the following result, which state as a separate lemma for future convenience.
+Here $\aut(H)$ denotes the number of automorphisms of $H$, where the number of automorphisms of the empty graph is taken to be one.
+It can for instance been seen from Burnside's lemma that~\eqref{eq:Boltzeq} indeed defines a probability distribution taking values in $\Ucal\Gcal$.
+(Alternatively, see Theorem 1.3 of~\cite{McDiarmid09}.)
+The paper~\cite{McDiarmid09} also establishes the following result, which we state as a separate lemma for future convenience.

 \begin{lemma} Let $\Gcal, \rho$ and $R$ be as in Definition~\ref{def:Boltz}.
 Let $H_1, \dots, H_k \in \Gcal$ be non-isomorphic connected graphs from $\Gcal$ and let $Z_i$ denote the number of components of $R$ that are isomorphic to $H_i$.
 Then $Z_1, \dots, Z_k$ are independent Poisson random variables with means $\Ee Z_i = \rho^{v(H_i)} / \aut(H_i)$. \end{lemma}